dthorburn/rb_automation/README.md

 ## AF2 Colabfold Notebook
 Notebooks copied from the [colabfold](https://github.com/sokrypton/ColabFold) repo.
 Coped on 01/02/2024 for version 1.5.5.

-The notebooks are updated to work with GCP buckets where we store most of our data.
+The modified notebooks are updated to work with GCP buckets where we store most of our data and found in subdirectory `af2_small_batch`.
 These notebooks are suitable for batches of up to 100.
-Any more, and it becomes viable to use our existing colabfold local solution deployed on private GCP VMs.
+Any more and it becomes viable to use our existing colabfold local solution deployed on private GCP VMs.
+There are will be 2 copies of the current small batch notebooks so parallelisation is possible.

+This repo also contains backup script templates for the GCP/AWS colabfold solution in the subdirectory `af2_large_batch_templates`.
+Instructions to install local colabfold can be found in their own [repo](https://github.com/YoshitakaMo/localcolabfold) with the database setup script found in the original ColabFold [repo](https://github.com/sokrypton/ColabFold).

+To use, follow the SOPs instructions on RB's Notion.

+## Resurrect Bio Batch Visualisation of AF2 Monomers and Multimers
+The scripts found in subdirectory `af2_visualisation` are written to batch process a directory of PDB files emitting a PNG file with the monomer or multimer from several different angles.
+To use follow these instructions:
+1. Create the conda environment `conda create env --name pymolfree --file pymolfree.yml`
+2. Activate the conda environment `conda activate pymolfree`
+3. Execute bash script `bash pymol_make_figure.sh /path/to/pdb/dir`